-After you have set up your Duke ID card for room access, you may reserve room space by using an online lactation room calendar scheduler.
-Lactation room users will also be able to cancel their reservation from the online scheduler, freeing the room for other users.
+After you have set up your Duke ID card for room access, you may reserve room space by using the Outlook calendar.
+Lactation room users will also be able to cancel their reservation from an online version of the calendar by visiting mail.duke.edu, freeing the room for other users.

 How to Request Access

 You will need to provide your Duke email address in order to use the Outlook calendar for the lactation rooms.
 This information is required at the time you submit your request for lactation room access.